zht9947/Mr_Reds/README.md

-# Mr_Reds
+# Mr. Reds
-Reliable and Effective Dynamic Simulation for Meandering Rivers
+Reliable and Effective Dynamic Simulation for Meandering Rivers (It's just a name!)

 ## License
 This project is licensed under the terms of the MIT license.